Stardis The Monte Carlo framework for coupled thermal problems

 plot_insensib_MC

-The remaining of this section describes the main functionalities provided by Stardis-Solver upon the aforementioned hypothesis.
+The main functionalities provided by Stardis-Solver upon the aforementioned hypothesis are as follows:

 step sin pulse